 STEPS TO SELF-PUBLISH IN INDIA

-Step 1: Get In Touch
+Step 1: Get in Touch with the Publisher

 Contact the publisher.
 All self-publishing companies have easy access.
 Their websites have a phone number and email id through which you can contact them through.

 Their publishing consultant would require a few sample chapters of your work to have it evaluated for publishing by their editorial team.